Exploring Training and Inference Scaling Laws in Generative Retrieval: Discussion

-In our experiments, we observed that codebook-based methods did not exhibit a clear scaling effect with increasing model size, but showed a pronounced scaling effect with training data size.
-This discrepancy may stem from the significantly higher learning difficulty of codebook representations compared to n-grams.
-The amount of training data used in our experiments may have been insufficient, leaving the models in an underfitted state and preventing the scaling effect with model size from emerging.
-Previous studies have shown that model performance can undergo substantial improvement at a certain point~\cite{du2024understanding}, it is possible that with sufficient training data and time, codebook-based methods might also exhibit scaling with model size.
-Future research with enhanced settings and resources could further investigate this possibility.
+$\bullet$ \textbf{Model scaling of the codebook-based method.} In our experiments, codebook-based methods showed clear scaling with training data size but not with model size.
+This may be due to the greater learning difficulty of codebook representations.
+The training data and time in our experiments may have been insufficient, preventing the scaling effect from emerging.
+Previous studies have shown that model performance can undergo substantial improvement at a certain point~\cite{du2024understanding}.
+Although we attempted to use RIPOR’s full dataset (over 80M query-code pairs), the computational cost for LLaMA was unaffordable.
+Future work could revisit this setting to better understand the scaling potential of codebook-based methods.

-In this study, we primarily focused on the n-gram-based method for inference scaling.
-We observed improved retrieval performance by increasing beam size and validated its alignment with power-law scaling.
-However, codebook-based methods could also potentially benefit from inference scaling strategies, such as increasing beam size to explore a larger search space.
-Due to space limitations, we did not explore this direction, but it represents a possible direction for future research.
+$\bullet$ \textbf{Inference scaling of the codebook-based method.} Our inference scaling experiments focused on n-gram-based retrieval, showing improved performance with increased beam size and alignment with power-law scaling.
+Codebook methods may also benefit from inference-time strategies such as beam search~\cite{zeng2024pag}, but we leave this exploration to future work due to space and resource constraints.

+$\bullet$ \textbf{Dataset inconsistency across methods.} In our experiments, the n-gram-based and codebook-based methods were trained and evaluated on different datasets, as we directly adopted identifier sets from prior work to simplify implementation and isolate scaling effects.
+Consequently, the comparison between methods may be affected by dataset differences.
+A more controlled comparison would involve evaluating both methods on a unified dataset—a direction we leave for future work.